FREQUENTLY ASKED QUESTIONS

 2. WHY SHOULD I USE YOU GUYS?

-Among us, we have twelve traditionally published novels and another seven on the way.
+Among us, we've released over two dozen traditionally published novels with more on the way.
 We're not just passionate about writing; we really love working with other writers.
-All of us have worked as freelance editors, journalists, or educators before.
-We have a solid grasp of the fundamentals and look forward to sharing what we've learned along our paths to publication with you.
+We have a solid grasp of both fundamentals and advanced techniques, and we look forward to sharing what we've learned along our paths to publication with you.

 3. CAN I PICK MY EDITOR?